-- the principles of these capital assistance programs - the importance of value for money consideration, and - how a school's need for educational facilities is determined through the capital grant application process.
+- the objectives of the capital assistance programs - the need for sound educational planning which sees the site-based Master Plan supporting agreed strategic intentions - the importance of value- for- money considerations from the beginning to the end of a capital project, and - how a school's need for educational facilities is determined through the capital grant application process.

-EIS provides assistance to schools where any capital project on a school site results in State or local government requirements to provide new or additional external infrastructure in areas such as water, sewer and transport.
-Schools can find details on EIS eligibility and the application process on the BGA website at www.bga.qld.edu.au.
+EIS provides assistance to schools where any capital project on a school site triggers State or local government requirements to provide new or additional external infrastructure in areas such as water, sewer and transport.
+Schools can find details on EIS project eligibility and the application process on the BGA website at www.bga.qld.edu.au.